Companies working in the wholesale and distribution sector are increasingly facing serious pressures.

 3. Buying directly from the manufacturer

-Distributors must get innovative in the face of this pressure.
-The entire industry must consider the long-term implications while striving to find solutions that leverage the unique expertise of their sector.
+Innovation is a must in the face of this pressure.
+The entire industry must consider long-term implications while striving to find solutions that leverage the unique expertise of their sector.

 4. Increased competitiveness due to expanding markets

-The distribution sector is also facing serious competition as large retailers look for ways to expand their markets.
+The distribution sector is also facing serious competition as large retailers look for ways to expand their markets and innovate.

 For instance, Ace Hardware is now targeting commercial property owners, while the Home Depot now has a line of products for the building sector.
 Their name brands already carry weight in the distribution industry, despite only entering these markets in the last five years.
-Traditional distributors must respond by reducing margins in segments such as building supplies and lighting.
+Traditional distributors must respond by reducing margins in segments such as building supplies and lighting, as well as investing time into additional innovation distribution.

 Distributors can also find advantages by focusing on niche markets.
 For example, grocery wholesaler Jetro Holdings expanded its market reach through a large investment in Restaurant Depot, a supplier to restaurants and independent food stores.
 Jetro’s pivot has already boosted the company’s revenues.